widelang/draft/README.md

 ## Positionals

-You can change Collections in Wide using Positional.
-Positionals are like Slices that can change the Collections.
+You can change Collections in Wide using Positionals.
+They are like Slices alike that can change the Collections.

 In all examples will be using this list: